 Your company’s process is its own, but when it comes to device preference, what your company would choose versus what your employees might choose could be different.
 Is your company looking for a plan that’s specific to either iOS or Android?
 Or would you do both?
 Is this an opportunity to upgrade?
 Or are you hoping to keep the same level of tech?
 Would your plan be exclusively phones or would it include tablets?
 How do these choices impact the demand for my organization’s help desk resources?

 Beyond the standard inclusions and the devices themselves, how much data do your users need?
-Most carriers offer plans ranging anywhere from 3GB to 120 GB.
+Most carriers offer plans ranging mobile from 3GB to 120 GB.
 Whether that’s per line or pooled across your users depends on the carrier.
 You should also plan for a resource to monitor bills and head off potential overages as usage patterns change.
 Do you have personnel in place for that?

 Plan’s prices vary considerably depending on the number of employees in the program.
 For a smaller business, lines may cost less than $60 per user.
 However, at a certain point, the price per line climbs.
 Keep in mind, device costs are not included, and there may also be “upfront” costs to watch out for, like installment fees and access charges.